mgrebenets/mgrebenets.github.io/_posts/2015-03-15-hackerrank-in-swift---io.md

 What you could do next, is to try to come up with a protocol which `T` would conform to.
 Pack all these initializers inside the protocol, and then much more; and probably this path of generic functional madness would take you somewhere after all.
 But look at this from another angle: even if you succeed in making this generic function to compile and work, you effectively have implementations of each and every separate functions sitting right there, each in its own if-clause.
 So what's the point then?

-My personal takeaway from this exercise is: do not complicate things.
+My personal takeaway from this exercise is: do not overcomplicate things.
 Just think of a group of N different `readLn` functions as some single abstract generic function.
 After all, when you use it in code, that's exactly how it looks and works.

 ## Use